RichardSmedley/DocsTeamTryout/Part1.md

 	![](assets/webui-newdoc-prompt.png)

 7. Once created, you can now edit your document.
-Don't forget to **Save** when done
+Don't forget to **Save** when done.

 	![](assets/webui-editor-new.png)